gahjelle/pyplugs/README.md

 ## Installing From Source

 You can always download the [latest version of PyPlugs from GitHub](https://github.com/gahjelle/pyplugs).
-PyPlugs uses [Flit](https://flit.readthedocs.io/) as a setup tool.

-To install PyPlugs from the downloaded source, run Flit:

-    $ python -m flit install --deps production

-If you want to change and play with the PyPlugs source code, you should install it in editable mode:

-    $ python -m flit install --symlink